jochenalt/Pentapod-Design/docs/gait.md

 Unfortunately, there's no real creature I am aware of that walks with five legs.
 You need three legs to stand, so two legs can leave the ground at the same time.
-This means, that we have 60% of a period with a leg in the air.
+This means that one leg is 60% of its time in the air above the ground.
 A tripod gait is not possible, a wave gait is really slow, but a ripple gait in a modified version for 5 legs is reasonable.
 To get that, the order in that each leg begins its movement is 1,3,5,2,4:

 <img width=400 src="../images/ripple-gait.png"/>